 Step 3: Add resin powder

-Sprinkle resin powder over the rings, then gently wipe the metal edges to remove excess powder.
+Sprinkle colored powder over the rings, then gently wipe the metal edges to remove excess powder.

-I used a metallic powder to give it extra sparkle.
+Using metallic powder to gives it extra sparkle.

 Step 4: Mix resin.